-If you feel like this might be an opportunity for you, you need to have integrity, connect with people, be an effective problem-solver, be detail-oriented and able to interpret data, and be a problem-solver.
+If you feel like this might be an opportunity for you, you need to have integrity, connect with people, be an effective problem-solver, be detail-oriented and able to interpret data.

 In addition, a compliance officer deals with non-compliance situations, creating realistic plans to overcome them.
 They also conduct regular audits to identify potential weaknesses and non-compliance situations.
 Finally, they communicate with employees to ensure everyone knows what they need to do to comply with internal and external laws and regulations.